-Am I correct in assuming that the fact that my solicitor in Porthleven is not listed on my lender's conveyancing panel that there is a problem with the quality of her work?
+Is the fact that my solicitor in Porthleven is not listed on my mortgage company's solicitor panel that there is a problem with the standard of the firm’s conveyancing?

 That is more than likely a wrong assumption to make.
-There are plenty of plausible explanations.
-A recent report by the solicitors regulator revealed 76% of law firms surveyed had been removed from at least one lender panel.
-The most common reasons for removal are: (1) lack of transactions (2) the solicitor is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
-If you are concerned you should simply call the Porthleven conveyancing practice and ask them why they are no longer on the approved list for your mortgage company.
+There are all sorts of perfectly reasonable explanations.
+A recent report by the solicitors regulator indicated that over three quarters of law firms surveyed had been removed from at least one lender panel.
+The most common reasons for removal are: (1) low volume of transactions (2) the solicitor is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
+Should you be concerned you should contact the Porthleven conveyancing firm and enquire why they are no longer on the approved list for your bank.

 My partner and I have just acquired a house in Porthleven.
 We have since encountered a number of issues with the property which we consider were omitted in the conveyancing searches.
 Do we have any recourse?
 What searches should? have been conducted for conveyancing in Porthleven?